speakeasy-api/openapi-directory/SDKs/smart-me.com/v1/go/README.md

 ### VirtualBillingMeterActive

 * `VirtualBillingMeterActiveGet` - Beta: Gets all active virtual meters
+* `VirtualBillingMeterActivePostForm` - Beta: Virtual Meter API: Activates a Meter and add the Consumption to a Virtual Meter assosiated with the User.
+* `VirtualBillingMeterActivePostJSON` - Beta: Virtual Meter API: Activates a Meter and add the Consumption to a Virtual Meter assosiated with the User.
-* `VirtualBillingMeterActivePost` - Beta: Virtual Meter API: Activates a Meter and add the Consumption to a Virtual Meter assosiated with the User.
+* `VirtualBillingMeterActivePostRaw` - Beta: Virtual Meter API: Activates a Meter and add the Consumption to a Virtual Meter assosiated with the User.

 ### VirtualBillingMeterDeactivate

+* `VirtualBillingMeterDeactivatePostForm` - Beta: Virtual Meter API: Deactivates a Virtual Meter.
+* `VirtualBillingMeterDeactivatePostJSON` - Beta: Virtual Meter API: Deactivates a Virtual Meter.
-* `VirtualBillingMeterDeactivatePost` - Beta: Virtual Meter API: Deactivates a Virtual Meter.
+* `VirtualBillingMeterDeactivatePostRaw` - Beta: Virtual Meter API: Deactivates a Virtual Meter.

 ### VirtualBillingMeters